LJWatson/website-tink-eleventy/src/posts/2011-11-28-using-html5-headings.md

 categories: "Code things"
 ---

+**Updated:** 26th November 2015.

+Originally I recommended using a flat `h1` heading structure.
+Four years later the HTML5 outline algorithm is still not supported in browsers, and without that an `h1` only heading structure is meaningless.
+Better to use explicitly ranked HTML headings and take care to get the [heading hierarchy](https://www.nomensa.com/blog/2010/using-html-headings) right!

+**Updated:** 2 October 2022

+The HTML Standard has been updated to reflect reality.
+No browser supports the outline algorithm properly (some support it visually in the default browser styles, but none support it semantically), finally resolving [issue #83](https://github.com/whatwg/html/issues/83).

 HTML5 headings make it easy to syndicate and reuse content, without breaking the heading hierarchy.
 Using HTML5 headings and keeping the heading hierarchy backwards compatible proves unexpectedly complicated though.
 The [HTML5 specification](https://dev.w3.org/html5/spec/spec.html#contents) has a solution, but is it the right one?

 ## HTML5 sections